yep/app-downloader/README.md

 catalog.

 For each search result, the publisher's original download location is shown.
-Press on the download URL to start download using your web browser.
+Press on the download URL to start downloading using your web browser.

 Implemented using the [Github API](https://developer.github.com) to search the [homebrew-cask repository](https://github.com/caskroom/homebrew-cask).